open-life-science/open-life-science.github.io/CODE_OF_CONDUCT.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the organisers - Berenice, Malvika and Yo.
+If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the organisers - Bérénice, Malvika and Yo.
 (team@openlifesci.org).

 To report an issue involving one of the members, please email one of the members individually